pintomollo/cast/README.txt

   - If you want to add some features to this plateform, the code is fully commented and should be quite self-explanatory !

-  - In particular, to add another segmenting function, you should:
+  - In particular, to add another segmenting approach, you should:
-    - Add the new function in cast/pipeline.
+    - Add the new function(s) in cast/modules.
-    - Add the corresponding choice in cast/pipeline/segment_movie.m (both in the first switch and in the following processing code).
+    - Add the corresponding choice in cast/pipeline/perform_step.m
-    - Add the corresponding segmentation to the reestimation step (cast/pipeline/reestimate_spots.m).
-    - Add the new segmenting function to the segentation GUI (cast/GUI/inspect_segmentation.m):
+    - Add the new segmentation approach to the drop-down list of the segentation GUI (cast/GUI/inspect_segmentation.m, l.501):
-      - in the segmentation switch (l.
-191)
-      - in the drop-down list (l.
-485)

   - Only make sure that the input/ouput variables type and formats stay the same !

+  - You can also define new colormaps for your favorite data by modifying the 'colors' structure in cast/helpers/get_struct.m.

   - Good luck and have fun segmenting !